by Business Diamonds

 Light can also have positive effects on a person from an emotional point of view, such as improving mood, excitement, relaxation, or impulse control.

-UNI standards are also increasingly aimed at personal well-being; at the same time we can see a continuous evolution of technologies that give us the ability to simulate daylight by creating illusions by creating regenerative indoor spaces.
+UNI standards are also increasingly aimed at personal well-being; at the same time we can see a continuous evolution of technologies that give us the ability to simulate daylight by creating illusions by achieving indoor regenerative spaces.

-It is important to note that the development of the office environment is continuous: we have spaces of relationships and multitasking about which lighting design must account by overcoming the rigid office layout that was used in the past.
+It is important to note that the evolution of the office environment is continuous: we have spaces of relationships and multitasking of which lighting design must take into account by overcoming the rigid office layout that was used in the past.

-Yet most workplaces are poorly illuminated: light often comes last in the order of priorities so that staff become accustomed to unhealthy environments.
+Yet most workplaces are poorly lit: light often comes last in the order of priorities so that staff become accustomed to unhealthy environments.

-Therefore, it is necessary for entrepreneurs to become aware of how to enhance their workspaces: regardless of the industry, people are a company’s most important and valuable resource.
-Not only that, as Serena pointed out, staff also represent a major operational cost, and it is necessary to continuously invest in them to improve their productivity, work assiduity, and loyalty, all of which can make a difference for the company.
+Needed, then, is the awareness of entrepreneurs to enhance their workspaces: regardless of the industry, people are a company’s most important and valuable resource.
+Not only that: as Serena points out, staff also represent a major operating cost, and they need to be continually invested in to improve their productivity, work assiduity and loyalty, all of which can make a difference for the company.

 Arch.
-Simona Ventura: The importance of vegetation inside and outside the company.
+Simona Ventura: The importance of greenery in and around the company.

-Even in the area of the green, our considerations begin with an observation: countless researches developed in recent years in the scientific field have largely demonstrated how vital it is for human beings and their well-being to have constant contact with nature.
+Even in the area of greenery, our considerations begin with an observation: the countless research studies developed in recent years in the scientific field have amply demonstrated how vital it is for human beings and their well-being to have constant contact with nature.

-Edward Wilson, an American biologist and promoter of the concept of Biophilia (love of life) back in the 1980s, stated that human beings are biologically predisposed to seek contact with natural forms and that it is not possible to live a healthy and complete life away from nature.
+Edward Wilson, a U.S. biologist and promoter of the concept of Biophilia (love of life) as early as the 1980s, argued that humans are biologically predisposed to seek contact with natural forms and that one cannot live a healthy and complete life away from nature.

 Yet it is a fact that people tend to spend less and less time in nature.
-In this regard, it is estimated that the time spent on these activities has decreased over the past 30 years by about 35 %, all to the expense of both physical and psychological health.
+In this regard, it is estimated that the time spent on these activities has decreased over the past 30 years by about 35 percent, all to the detriment of both physical and psychological health.

 Research has also shown that spending time in nature brings countless benefits: reducing stress, improving memory, increasing self-esteem, helping brain activity, etc.